Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

+First, assume that $\gamma_b$ does not intersect any vertices of $\Gamma_i$.
+Then there is an edge $e$ of $\Gamma_i$ which itself joins the same side of $\sigma'$ to itself.
+Since $W_\Sigma-\sigma'$ is simply connected, there is a homotopy of $\Gamma_i$ which moves $e$ to the other side of $\sigma'$.
+By Lemma~\ref{lem:ribbon-control} one can then also homotope $P_i$ (and therefore $\varphi$) such that the number of problematic arcs decreases.

+The other case is that $\gamma_b$ intersects at least one vertex of $\Gamma_i$.
+Note that then these vertices are interior vertices of $\Gamma_i$.
+This case is depicted in Figure~\ref{fig:ribbon-to-minimal}.

+Applying collapse moves to $\Gamma_i$ if necessary, we may assume that the arc $\gamma_b$ intersects a single interior vertex $v$ of $\Gamma_i$.
+Furthermore, applying a split move if necessary, we may assume that this vertex is trivalent.
+Namely, there are two edges $e_1,e_2$ meeting at $v$, such that $\gamma_b$ is a subarc of $e_1\cup e_2$.
+If $v$ is more than trivalent, we apply a split move to generate a new vertex $v'$ which is adjacent to $e_1, e_2$ and a new edge $e$.
+Now, $\gamma_b$ only passes through the trivalent vertex $v'$.

+Since each complementary component of $\sigma'$ in $W_\Sigma$ is simply connected, we can homotope the trivalent vertex and $e_1, e_2$ to the other side of $\sigma'$.
+This procedure reduces the number of intersections of $\Gamma_i$ with $\sigma'$.
+Again using Lemma~\ref{lem:ribbon-control}, there is then a homotopy of $P_i$ which reduces the number of problematic arcs.

+At the end of the induction, there are no problematic arcs, and therefore $\varphi$ is in minimal position. \end{proof} \begin{cor} For every sphere system $\Sigma$, the map $\varphi_0$ may be homotoped so that it is in minimal position with respect to $\Sigma$. \end{cor} \begin{proof} We begin by constructing a sphere system $\Sigma_0$ in the following way.
+Let $A_0$ be a binding arc system of the surface $S_g^1$ with a single complementary component.
+As described in Section~\ref{sec:bundles}, the product $A_0\times[0,1]$ in the handlebody $U_{2g}$ doubles to a sphere system in $W_n$ which we denote by $\Sigma_0$.
+By construction, $\varphi_0$ is in minimal position with respect to $\Sigma_0$.
+Indeed, there is a single polygonal disk corresponding to the complementary component of $A_0$.

-Next, we strengthen the notion of minimal position further in order to make the induced arc system unique.
-In order to do so, we fix a number of base data once and for all: \begin{enumerate} \item An orientation of the boundary curve $\beta$. \item A maximal binding arc system $A_0$ of $S_g^1$. \item An orientation for each $a\in A_0$. \end{enumerate}
+Now the corollary follows by induction on the distance of $\Sigma$ to $\Sigma_0$, using Lemma~\ref{lem:keeping-minimal} and Lemma~\ref{lem:inclusion-exclusion}. \end{proof} Next, we strengthen the notion of minimal position further in order to make the induced arc system unique.
+In order to do so, we fix a number of base data once and for all: \begin{enumerate} \item An orientation of the boundary curve $\beta\subset S_g^1$. \item A maximal binding arc system $A_0$ of $S_g^1$. \item An orientation for each $a\in A_0$. \end{enumerate} The additional requirement that will make the position of $\varphi$ unique concerns the position of the arcs $\varphi(a)$ for $a\in A_0$.
+Recall from Lemma~\ref{lem:minpos-arcs} that an arc whose endpoints are allowed to slide on a curve has a well-defined unique minimal position with respect to a sphere system $\Sigma$ \emph{if it intersects $\Sigma$}.
+If the arc can be made disjoint from $\Sigma$ by a homotopy of arcs relative to the curve, then the complementary component it is contained in is not well-defined (see Figure~\ref{fig:minimal-arc}).